kaaveland/kaaveland.github.io/content/posts/2024-08-30-multi-selecting-by-composite-key.md

 }
 ```

-If you don't want to spend the storage space in your brain for this kind of pattern, my friend Øyvind has implemented
+If you don't want to spend the storage space in your brain for this kind of pattern, my friend Øyvind Raddum Berg has
-an excellent code generator for this kind of thing in his [typo](https://oyvindberg.github.io/typo/docs/) library.
-It
+implemented an excellent code generator for this kind of thing in his [typo](https://oyvindberg.github.io/typo/docs/)
-takes care of some other annoyances with composite keys as well, like generating tedious joins, and mapping to/from
+library.
+It takes care of some other annoyances with composite keys as well, like generating tedious joins, and
-the database for you.
-Currently it generates Scala code, but I know that there's secret plans to make it generate
+mapping to/from the database for you.
+Currently, it generates Scala code, but I know that there's secret plans
-Kotlin and Java as well.
-I highly recommend taking a look, especially if you're working with a lot of tables with
+to make it generate Kotlin and Java as well soon.
+I highly recommend taking a look, especially
-composite keys.
+if you're working with a lot of tables with composite keys.